populse/mia_processes/docs/source/documentation/bricks/preprocess/ants/Registration.rst

 **Optional inputs parameters with a default value:**

-- *collapse_output_transforms* (a boolean, optional)
-    Collapse output transforms.
+- *collapse_output_transforms* (a boolean, optional, default value is True) Collapse output transforms.

     ::

-        default value.
+        ex.
 True

-- *dimension* (2 or 3 or 4, optional)
+- *dimension* (2 or 3 or 4, optional, default value is 3)
     Image dimension (2 or 3).

     ::

-        default value.
+        ex.
 3

-- *float* (a boolean, optional)
-    Use float instead of double for computations.
+- *float* (a boolean, optional, default value is False) Use float instead of double for computations.

     ::

-        default value.
+        ex.
 False

-- *initialize_transforms_per_stage* (a boolean, optional)
-    Initialize linear transforms from the previous stage.
+- *initialize_transforms_per_stage* (a boolean, optional, default value is False) Initialize linear transforms from the previous stage.

     ::

-        default value.
+        ex.
 False

-- *interpolation* (Linear or NearestNeighbor or CosineWindowedSinc or WelchWindowedSinc or HammingWindowedSinc or LanczosWindowedSinc or BSpline or MultiLabel or Gaussian or GenericLabel, optional)
+- *interpolation* (Linear or NearestNeighbor or CosineWindowedSinc or WelchWindowedSinc or HammingWindowedSinc or LanczosWindowedSinc or BSpline or MultiLabel or Gaussian or GenericLabel, optional, default value is Linear)
     Interpolation model.

     ::

-        default value.
+        ex.
 'Linear'

-- *metrics* (a list of items which are CC or MeanSquares or Demon or GC or MI or mattes, optional)
+- *metrics* (a list of items which are CC or MeanSquares or Demon or GC or MI or mattes, optional, default value is ['Mattes', 'Mattes', 'Mattes'])
     | The metric to use for each stage.
     | Metrics available:
     |   cross-correlation (CC)